About FontCrafter

 Processing your handwriting…

-Characters with green borders were detected cleanly.
-Click any character to deselect it — a replacement from another row will be used.
+Green = good.
+Click any character to swap it for a different version from your scan.
 Small imperfections are fine — they give your font personality.

 Name your font and choose how your three rows should be used.
-Enable ligatures for natural-looking connected letter pairs.
+Enable letter connections for natural-looking handwriting flow.

 Row 2 will be used as your lowercase.
 Adjust how much to shrink it — set to 1.00 if you already wrote Row 2 smaller than Row 1.